 2. Read Simple German Articles About Current Events

 If children’s stories aren’t your thing (I personally don’t find them useful as they often fail to engage me) you can start reading the news and other simple German texts.

 You’ll be able to reap all the benefits of acquisition, reinforcement and retention via context, but keep in mind that you won’t necessarily get the same positive brain effects as with reading stories.

 Here are some good places to read the news in simplified German:

 Last but not least, here’s my favorite method of learning German.
 Please note that in order to maximize your benefits, you’ll have to find stories that engage you on a personal level.

 While I can’t tell you what works for you I can offer you various sources to choose from:

 - German Short Stories For Beginners.
 In this article I’ve collected a number of literary short stories from post-war Germany that manage to convey very complex situations in a relatively simple language.

 - Easy German Short Stories.
 If literary short stories aren’t your cup of tea, I’ve collected a couple of fairy-tales and other stories for you in this post.

 - Learn German With Stories.
-Since I’ve found many of the existing materials lacking, I’ve written a number of different stories for German learners across different Genres (travel, fantasy, mystery) and difficulty levels (beginners, intermediates, advanced) myself.
+Since I’ve found many of the existing materials lacking, I’ve written a number of German readers for beginners, intermediates and advanced across different Genres (travel, fantasy, mystery) and difficulty levels (beginners, intermediates, advanced) myself.